rails/rails/guides/source/testing.md

 Testing Time-Dependent Code
 ---------------------------

-Rails provides inbuilt helper methods that enable you to assert that your time-sensitve code works as expected.
+Rails provides inbuilt helper methods that enable you to assert that your time-sensitive code works as expected.

 Here is an example using the [`travel_to`](http://api.rubyonrails.org/classes/ActiveSupport/Testing/TimeHelpers.html#method-i-travel_to) helper: